VolkanSah/Securing-an-API-built-with-FastAPI/README.md

 - Implement Web Application Firewall (WAF) rules.
 - Consider API gateways like Kong or AWS API Gateway for centralized security.

-Hopöy it helps, do mt forget the ⭐
+Hoply it helps, do mt forget the ⭐